SimonAyo1/law-hive/README.md

 # Law Hive

-Law hive is a great web app for law students, it provides a great archive of court cases in the united states s
+Law hive is a great web app for law students, it provides a great archive of court cases in the united states, it includes all official, book-published state and federal United States case law — every volume or case designated as an official report of decisions by a court within the United States.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.